Harem: Umayyad and Abbasid Caliphates

 'Who is the better among us, you or me?' asked Caliph al-Hadi of his audience.

 'Obviously you are the better, Commander of the Faithful,' the assembly replied.

 'And whose mother is the better, mine or yours?' continued the caliph.

 'Your mother is the better, Commander of the Faithful.'

 'Who among you', continued al-Hadi, 'would like to have men spreading news about your mother?'

 'No one likes to have his mother talked about,' responded those present.

 'Then why do men go to my mother to speak to her?'

 Conquests had brought enormous wealth and large numbers of slaves to the Muslim elite.
-The majority of the slaves were women and children, many of whom had been dependents or harem-members of the defeated Sassanian upper classes.
-In the wake of the conquests an elite man could potentially own a thousand slaves, and ordinary soldiers could have ten people serving them.
+The majority of the slaves were women and children, many of whom had been dependents or harem-members of the defeated Sasanian upper classes.
+In the wake of the conquests, an elite man could potentially own a thousand slaves, and ordinary soldiers could have ten people serving them.

-Nabia Abbott, preeminent historian of elite women of the Abbasid Caliphate, describes the lives of harem women as follows.
+Nabia Abbott, preeminent historian of elite women of the Abbasid Caliphate, describes the lives of harem women as follows:

 The choicest women were imprisoned behind heavy curtains and locked doors, the strings and keys of which were entrusted into the hands of that pitiable creature – the eunuch.
 As the size of the harem grew, men indulged to satiety.
 Satiety within the individual harem meant boredom for the one man and neglect for the many women.
 Under these conditions ... satisfaction by perverse and unnatural means crept into society, particularly in its upper classes.

 The marketing of human beings, particularly women, as objects for sexual use meant that elite men owned the vast majority of women they interacted with, and related to them as would masters to slaves.
 Being a slave meant relative lack of autonomy, and belonging to a harem caused a wife and her children to have little insurance of stability and continued support due to the volatile politics of harem life.

 Elite men expressed in literature the horror they felt for the humiliation and degradation of their daughters and female relatives.
 For example, the verses addressed to Hasan ibn al-Firat on the death of his daughter read: